I was 30 years old before I learned that Christians celebrate Jesus' resurrection on Easter.

 (Get a FREE download of the "It's not about the bunny" printable and The Easter Chronicle.)

 3 P.M.
 FRIDAY

-A Roman soldier raises his sword, plunging it into your Leader’s side—blood and fluid spurt out.
+A Roman soldier raises his sword and plunges it into your Leader’s side—blood and fluid pour out.

-Your chest aches, and suddenly it’s hard to breathe.
+Your chest aches.
+Suddenly it’s hard to breathe.

 6 P.M.
 FRIDAY